bygirish/ImagePicker/README.md

 3. ProfilePic.js --> Main component of the module is in this file.

-4. unknown.jpeg --> Default Pic for displaying as Profile pic.
+4. unknown.jpg --> Default Pic for displaying as Profile pic.

+**Note:**
+Proper comments have been inserted in these files for proper understanding.